 To learn more to protect employees working outdoors, visit http://www.dhss.delaware.gov/dhss/dph/files/zikaosha.pdf (English) and http://www.dhss.delaware.gov/dhss/dph/files/zikaoshasp.pdf (Español).

 The most common symptoms of Zika virus are fever, rash, joint pain, or conjunctivitis (red eyes).
 Symptoms typically begin two to seven days after being bitten by an infected mosquito.
 It can also be transmitted from a pregnant mother to her baby during pregnancy or around the time of birth.
 We do not know how often Zika is transmitted from mother to baby during pregnancy or around the time of birth.

-Those who recently traveled or plan to travel to areas where Zika transmission is ongoing, including, but not limited to, Brazil, Colombia, Venezuela, Barbados, the Dominican Republic, Haiti, Puerto Rico, Costa Rica, U.S. Virgin Islands, Jamaica, Mexico, Guatemala, El Salvador, Honduras, and Panama could be at risk.
+Those who recently traveled or plan to travel to areas where Zika transmission is ongoing, including, but not limited to, Miami, Florida and the countries of Brazil, Colombia, Venezuela, Barbados, the Dominican Republic, Haiti, Puerto Rico, Costa Rica, U.S. Virgin Islands, Jamaica, Mexico, Guatemala, El Salvador, Honduras, and Panama could be at risk.
 For the latest Centers for Disease Control and Prevention (CDC) list of countries, visit: http://wwwnc.cdc.gov/travel/notices.

 Potential for Birth Defects

 While Zika generally presents as a mild illness, there have been reports of serious birth defects to infants whose mother contracted the virus while pregnant.
 Microcephaly ( http://www.cdc.gov/ncbddd/birthdefects/microcephaly.html), a condition in which a baby’s head is smaller than expected when compared to babies of the same sex and age, and other poor pregnancy outcomes in babies of mothers are now linked to the virus.